christophsax/seasonal/README.md

          arima.model = "(0 1 1)"
     )

 `seas` takes care of the `series` spec, so no input beside the time series has to be provided.
 As `seas` uses the SEATS procedure by default, the use of X11 has to be specified manually.
 When the `x11` spec is added as an input (as above), the mutually exclusive and default `seats` spec is automatically disabled.
 With `arima.model`, an additional spec/argument entry is added to the input of X-13ARIMA-SEATS.
 As the spec cannot be used with the default `automdl` spec, the latter is automatically disabled.

 The best way to learn about the relationship between the syntax of X-13ARIMA-SEATS and seasonal is to study the growing list of examples in the [wiki][examples].

 #### Priority rules

 There are several mutually exclusive specs in X-13ARIMA-SEATS.
 If more than one mutually exclusive specs are included, X-13ARIMA-SEATS leads to an error.
-In contrast, `seas` follows a set of priority rules, where a lower priority is overwritten by a higher priority.
+In contrast, `seas` follows a set of priority rules, where the lower priority is overwritten by the higher priority.
 Usually, the default has the lowest priority, and is overwritten if one or several of the following `spec` inputs are provided:

 Model selection
   1. `arima`